 Our Audit Committee consists of Mr. LaRue, Dr. Worland and Ms. Pelletier.
-Our Board has determined that each of the members of this committee satisfies the Nasdaq independence requirements.
+Our Board has determined that each of the members of this committee satisfies the Nasdaq and SEC independence requirements for members of the Company's Audit Committee, and that each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.
 Each member of our Audit Committee can read and understand fundamental financial statements in accordance with Nasdaq Audit Committee requirements.
-In arriving at this determination, the board has examined each Audit Committee member's scope of experience and the nature of their prior and/or current employment.
+In arriving at this determination, the Board has examined each Audit Committee member's scope of experience and the nature of their prior and/or current employment.

 Mr. LaRue serves as the chair of our Audit Committee.
 Our Board has determined that Mr. LaRue qualifies as an Audit Committee financial expert within the meaning of SEC regulations and meets the financial sophistication requirements of the pertinent listing standards of Nasdaq, as in effect from time to time.
-In making this determination, our board has considered Mr. LaRue's formal education and previous and current experience in financial roles.
+In making this determination, our Board has considered Mr. LaRue's formal education and previous and current experience in financial roles.
 Both our independent registered public accounting firm and management periodically meet privately with our Audit Committee.